 Don’t obsess over the lightest bleached knots in the world and be tempted to bleach them further or to get your salon to do it.
 We bleach knots to a conservatively safe maximum level and trying to make them lighter often results in yellow lace, rapidly shedding hair and the death of a good unit.
 Knots are not supposed to be invisible because that is impossible.
 They can support the illusion at a certain distance so know what the limitations of this illusion are and don’t examine under a lens and expect to see a hair root in a scalp.

-Do use conditioner, both the after-shampoo rinse-out kind and the leave in kind.
+Do use a high quality conditioner, both the after-shampoo rinse-out kind and the leave in kind.
 You should not soak the knots in conditioner but the hair really needs it.

 Feed the hair with Argan oil or a similar product so that it does not dry out and begin to break and shed.